 We also include the Artists and Graphic Designer Subcommittee: art@tpmobilization.org.
 Guess what they do.

 Education & Training Group: education@tpmobilization.org.
 The first goal of the Education & Training Group is to utilize the knowledge and skills of residents of Takoma Park to provide educational opportunities for TP Mobilization members and our community who are interested in local activism and progressive causes.
 The second is that the group will act as a resource and a model to support similar educational activities within and outside of TP Mobilization.
-A few more focused activities are part of this group:

 Environment Committee (TPMEC): environment@tpmobilization.org.